Founding plan · DRAFT v1.4

 The "30 days after MVP" clause is the load-bearing piece.
 It guarantees we're paid for technical labor even if the client indefinitely stalls the public launch.

-Contract Stack (non-negotiable)
+Contract Stack (non-negotiable, both tracks)

 1. Scope perimeter — explicit "what the AI will and won't do."
 Anything outside requires a Change Order at a $500 minimum.